 As well as the bog specialist butterfly, Large Heath, many butterflies and moths that are rare in the lowlands, such as Small Pearl-bordered Fritillary, Green Hairstreak, Argent & Sable, Lunar Hornet and Wood Tiger can be found on the edges of raised mires associated with the heather and woodlands.

-If you would like to join in please contact Polly Phillpot, Peatland Restoration Project Officer at pphillpot@butterfly-conservation.org or our Stirling Office on 01786 459813.
+If you would like to join in please contact Polly Phillpot, Peatland Restoration Project Officer at [email protected].

-The Bog Squad is funded by the NatureScot's Peatland Action Programme, and our Glasgow and SW Scotland and East Scotland Branches.
+The Bog Squad is funded by NatureScot's Peatland ACTION Programme and Butterfly Conservation's Glasgow and SW Scotland and East Scotland Branches.

 NatureScot Peatland ACTION logo